 - The Culture Shock!
 Series – This series of books, covering most countries (and some cities) around the world is good at presenting a place not just in its best light, but in its most realistic.
 The books go over cultural differences so that you’re prepared for them when you encounter them, instead of just getting frustrated.
 (Not to say you won’t get frustrated.
 You will.)
 Here’s the “Culture Shock!
 Italy” book, which is – of course – on my bookshelf.

-- Expat Bloggers – This is kind of an offshoot of the online expat forums, but I’ve found a great group of expat bloggers in Italy who have not only been really helpful to me in answering questions but they’ve also become good friends in the process.
-In addition to what I perceive as the natural openness of people who choose to live in another country, bloggers in particular are even more open to sharing their experiences – and the expat bloggers I’ve met have been incredibly forthcoming and helpful.
+- Expat Bloggers – This is kind of an offshoot of the online expat forums, but I’ve found a great group of expat bloggers in Italy who have not only been really helpful to me in answering questions but we’ve also become good friends in the process.
+Beyond what I perceive as the natural openness of people who choose to live in another country, bloggers in particular are even more open to sharing their experiences – and the expat bloggers I’ve met so far have been incredibly forthcoming and helpful.
 I hope to pay the favor forward someday.

 - BootsnAll Expats Forum – There’s a forum right here on BootsnAll for expats and expat–wannabes, including those who are just looking for a 1–2 year experience teaching abroad.

 - Transitions Abroad – This magazine is great for people who are working or studying abroad, or are just dreaming about it.
-It’s not cheap, and is really infrequent, so it’s one of those investments that’s best when you’re pretty certain of an impending move.
-Check your local library or bookstore to get a sample copy, too.
+It’s not cheap, so it’s one of those investments that’s best when you’re pretty certain of an impending move.
+Check your local library or bookstore to get a sample copy.

-- Escape Artist – Specifically for people who are living abroad, whether to retire or for work.
+- Escape Artist – Specifically for people who are living abroad, while working or retired.